Plan the conversation carefully.

 Carry The Lesson Forward

-This boundaries page is for planning around a crossed boundary, so it keeps one sentence ready while staying alert to facts that require outside support.
+This boundaries page is for planning around what to do, so it keeps one sentence ready while staying alert to facts that require outside support.
 In Respond When Someone Ignores Your Boundary, the reader is looking for a practical way to work with a crossed boundary while staying respectful and clear.
 For Respond When Someone Ignores Your Boundary, write a boundary sentence with one limit, one request, and one follow-through you can actually keep.
-If the facts around a crossed boundary are bigger than wording, outside support matters more than a better sentence.
-For a crossed boundary, the useful micro-decision is which one sentence about a crossed boundary is worth saying first.
-Use the references in Respond When Someone Ignores Your Boundary as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
-The article asks the reader to notice what they can control around a crossed boundary: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
-A line to adapt is: "My limit around a crossed boundary is this, and my follow-through will be this if it keeps happening."
-The point of Respond When Someone Ignores Your Boundary is to reduce guessing, make the next move observable, and notice whether the response gives useful information.
+If the facts around what to do are bigger than wording, outside support matters more than a better sentence.
+For what to do, the useful micro-decision is which one sentence about what to do is worth saying first.
+Use the references in What to Do When Someone Ignores Your Boundary as limits on overconfidence: adapt the language, then seek local or qualified support if the facts are bigger than a conversation plan.
+The article asks the reader to notice what they can control around what to do: timing, clarity, tone, consent to continue, and whether a safer outside support route is needed.
+A line to adapt is: "My limit around what to do is this, and my follow-through will be this if it keeps happening."
+The point of What to Do When Someone Ignores Your Boundary is to reduce guessing, make the next move observable, and notice whether the response gives useful information.

 Next route: choose a boundaries follow-up only if it changes the reader's next decision.